4d/docs/website/translated_docs/fr/Concepts/classes.md

 $val:=$o.a //42
 ```

 > When calling the superclass constructor in a constructor using the [Super](#super) keyword, keep in mind that `This` must not be called before the superclass constructor, otherwise an error is generated.
-See [this example](#example-1).
+Prenons [cet exemple](#example-1).

-In any cases, `This` refers to the object the method was called on, as if the method were on the object.
+Dans tous les cas, `This` fait référence à l'objet sur lequel la méthode a été appelée, comme si la méthode était sur l'objet.

 ```4d
 //Class: ob